PTM-POSE Reference

 interaction_databases: list

 List of databases to extract interaction data from.
 Options include ‘PhosphoSitePlus’, ‘PTMcode’, ‘PTMInt’, ‘RegPhos’, ‘DEPOD’.
-These should already have annotation columns in the spliced_ptms dataframe, otherwise they will be ignored.
+These should already have annotation columns in the ptms dataframe, otherwise they will be ignored.
 For kinase-substrate interactions, if combined column is present, will use that instead of individual databases

 include_enzyme_interactions: bool